nla/httrack2warc/README.md

 ## Known issues and limitations

+### Redirects

+Generation of HTTP redirect (30x) records is not yet implemented.
+It should be possible to derive these from the log files.

 ### HTTP headers

 By default HTTrack does not record HTTP headers.
 If the --debug-headers option is specified however the file